FelixOCL/lifewire/README.md

 Next version would possibly have a page as personal profile so maybe like ./lifewire/FelixOCL/ so it's actually MY personnal notes to remember.

 Hope you have fun

+Obviously, i did remove password and username so you could fit it on your own setup.